What Does a Marketing Consultant Do for a Small Business?

 Small Business Marketing That Actually Builds Something

 There’s no shortage of marketing advice, new platforms, or trending tactics.
-But the businesses that grow consistently aren’t the ones chasing every new idea.
+However, the businesses that grow consistently aren’t the ones chasing every new idea.
 They’re the ones with a strong foundation, clear messaging, and marketing that reflects the quality of what they actually offer.

 That’s the kind of marketing strategy I help small businesses build: grounded, intentional, and designed to grow with you.